LiamLangert/AI-Climbing/README.md

 route setter script, which actually sets the route.
 This script can be run by passing in the list of holds from the previous script, the index of two start holds in the list, and your height.

-## How to use
-Fork this repository, and

 ### Color to HSV, Range
 - Red: 0 20 30 10